Saturday, November 7, 2009

 Crouching Tiger, Hidden Dragon

-Wu hu cang long; Fantasy action drama, Taiwan/ China, 2000; D: Ang Lee, S: Michelle Yeoh, Zhang Ziyi, Chow Yun-Fat, Chen Chang, Sihung Lung
+Wu hu cang long; fantasy action drama, Taiwan / Hong Kong / China, 2000; D: Ang Lee, S: Michelle Yeoh, Zhang Ziyi, Chow Yun-Fat, Chen Chang, Sihung Lung

 China during Qing Dynasty.
 Shu Lien brings an antique sword to Beijing.
 She is a very good fighter, secretly in love with colleague Bai.
 When the governor's daughter, Jen, shows up and steals the precious sword, commotion breaks out: her evil teacher Fox kills a police officer, Jen doesn't want to get married to a friend of her parents since he fell in love with a burglar she met in the desert.
 Jen runs away and starts a fight in a bar, but gets found by Bai.
 He arrives at a cave where he finds and kills Fox, but not before she poisons him.
 Bai admits Shu Lien before his death that he loves her, whereas Jen comes too late with an antidote.
 Legends says a wish will be granted to the one who jumps from a bridge: Jen jumps and flies oof in the distance.